 As a haematologist with a specialist interest in myeloma, I have long seen the need for an organisation with this mission.
-Our small foundation team of myself and six trustees, all voluntary, comprises people with governance, fund-raising and advocacy skills and those with first-hand experience of myeloma.
+Our small foundation team of myself and our trustees, all voluntary, comprises people with governance, fund-raising and advocacy skills and those with first-hand experience of myeloma.

 While we’re still in the process of building the organisation and developing our plans, we’re committed to making this a patient-focused, patient-driven organisation.
 In line with this we want to provide a forum for patients to learn from the experiences of others, post useful articles and share their own stories and insights if they wish to.
 As part of this approach we have set up a private Facebook group here.
 Please do feel free to join and contribute.

 We welcome your feedback and your thoughts on how we can ensure this organisation achieves its mission.

 If you or your loved one have been diagnosed with multiple myeloma, we can help you learn about treatment options and point you to services and resources to help you cope with the disease.

 Ken Romeril MBChB, FRACP, FRCPA